Blog

 Why deniable encryption matters more than you think

-Every encryption tool protects bytes from people who don't have the key.
-None of them protect the bytes from being seen for what they are after they leak.
+Standard encryption protects bytes from people who don't have the key.
+It does not stop leaked ciphertext from announcing that real secret material is present.
 That's the gap deniable encryption fills.

 Privacy Encryption -